harish-shivaram/shilly-jekyll/_art/watteau.md

 island of love is over and they must return; but this exquisite painting has an atmosphere of wistful melancholy, implying the transitory nature of happiness and life itself.
-It reflects the restlessness of Watteau’s temperament and his strivings after perfection; and it is one of the most haunting and delicate examples of French eighteenth-century art.
+It reflects the restlessness of Watteau’s temperament and his striving after perfection; and it is one of the most haunting and delicate examples of French eighteenth-century art.

 [![Pierrot](/images/art/watteau_3.jpg){:.image .left}](/images/art/watteau_3.jpg){:.popup}